akheron/jansson/doc/apiref.rst

    corresponding :func:`json_load_callback()` argument passed through.

    On error, the function should return ``(size_t)-1`` to abort the decoding process.
+On success, it should return the number of bytes read;
-When there's no data left, it should return 0 to report that the end of input has been reached.
+   a returned value of 0 indicates that no data was read and that the end of file has been reached.

    .. versionadded:: 2.4